splunk/public-o11y-docs/gdi/monitors-orchestration/kubernetes-apiserver.md

       ... # Additional config
 ```

-To complete the monitor activation, you must also include the `smartagent/kubernetes-apiserver` receiver in a `metrics` pipeline.
-To do this, add the receiver name to the `service > pipelines > metrics > receivers` section of your configuration file.
-For example:
+Next, add the monitor to the `service > pipelines > metrics > receivers` section of your configuration file:

 ```
 service: